Determinantal conditions for homomorphic sensing: Introduction

 The results of the present paper substantiate the technical part of the expository paper of \cite{tsakiris2019homomorphic}.
 The reader may also find there an application of these notions to image registration.
 In a short letter \cite{dokmanic2019permutations} studied independently the same problem for $\tau_1,\tau_2$ automorphisms with $\tau_1^{-1}\tau_2$ diagonalizable.
-I was inspired to work on this problem after Prof. Aldo Conca pointed to me during his visit in Shanghai in September 2018 eigenspace conditions in the form of Proposition \ref{prp:tau} for diagonalizable endomorphisms.
-I thank Liangzu Peng for stimulating discussions regarding an older proof of Theorem \ref{thm:tau1-tau2} and comments on the manuscript.
+I was inspired to work on this problem after Prof. Aldo Conca pointed to me, during his visit in Shanghai in September 2018, eigenspace conditions in the form of Proposition \ref{prp:tau} for diagonalizable endomorphisms.
+I thank Liangzu Peng for stimulating discussions and comments on the manuscript.